PierUgit/enhanced-allocatables/README.md

 - default real kind only
 - rank-1 only at the moment
 - size limited to default integer values
-- size=0 not yet managed
 - not thread-safe
-- The reallocatable/resizable features are achieved through directly manipulating the C array descriptors in the framework of the C interoperability: this is non standard, and therefore not guaranteed to be portable !
+- The reallocatable/resizable features are achieved by directly manipulating the C array descriptors in the framework of the C interoperability: this is non standard, and therefore not guaranteed to be portable !

 ## Specifications